-aka Kiss In the Attack of the Phantom
+aka Kiss in Attack of the Phantoms

 Director – Gordon Hessler, Screenplay – Don Buday & Jan-Michael Sherman, Producer – Terry Morse Jr, Photography – Robert Caramico, Music – Hoyt Curtain, Fight Sequences Music – Fred Karlin, Songs – Kiss, Photographic Effects – Westheimer Co, Special Effects – Don Courtney, Production Design – James G. Hulsey.
-Production Company – Hanna-Barbera Productions/Kiss-Aucion Productions
+Production Company – Hanna-Barbera Productions/Kiss-Aucion Productions.

 Peter Criss, Ace Frehley, Gene Simmons & Paul Stanley (Kiss), Anthony Zerbe (Abner Devereaux), Deborah Ryan (Melissa), Terry Lester (Sam Farrell), Carmine Caridi (Kelvin Richards), John Dennis Johnston (Chopper), Lisa Jane Persky (Dirty Dee), John Lisbon Wood (Slime)

 Just as an amusement park is about to open with a concert featuring the rock group Kiss, the director fires the park’s designer Abner Devereaux for being too mentally unstable.
 Devereaux plots revenge using the androids he has constructed.
 Melissa is upset when her boyfriend Sam Farrell goes missing, having been turned into an android by Devereaux.
 She appeals to Kiss for help and they use the superpowers granted them by magic talismans to take on Devereaux and his army of androids.